Shagshag/prestashop-documentation/ValidateCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Validate.php line 293
+* This method is defined in [classes/Validate.php line 293](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Validate.php#293)

 #### Arguments